 Specialty insurance is necessary for items that your ordinary homeowners or automobile insurance doesn’t cover.
 The following types of specialty insurance can help fill in the gaps:

 Other cases of specialty insurance include insurance for unique items, such as for actors who insure their body parts that are considered their best assets and moneymakers.
 Specialty insurance for business can also include coverage for your entire inventory in case of a fire or theft.

 You should take these steps to make the most of specialty insurance:

-- Begin by understanding the different types of specialty insurance.
-Specialty insurance isn’t intended to be a one-size-fits-all policy.
-Underwriting will be specific to your company’s industry and needs.
+Specialty insurance isn’t intended to be a one-size-fits-all policy; the underwriting will be specific to your company’s industry and needs.
 For instance, construction and healthcare businesses both need specialty insurance but will have very different coverage inclusions.

-When pricing specialty insurance, ask for a quote from your current insurance provider.
-If a competitor comes back with a lower quote for the same service, take that back to your service provider to see if it can match the competitor.
+When you’re pricing specialty insurance, ask for a quote from your current insurance provider.
+If a competitor gives you a lower quote for the same service, take that back to your current provider to see if it can match the lower cost.